wantedfast/ml-agents/docs/index.md

 # ⚠️ Documentation Moved ⚠️

 **This documentation is deprecated and no longer maintained.
-Visit the [Unity Package Documentation](https://docs.unity3d.com/Packages/com.unity.ml-agents@latest) for latest ML-Agents documentation.
+Visit the [Unity Package Documentation](https://docs.unity3d.com/Packages/com.unity.ml-agents@latest) for the latest ML-Agents documentation.
 This site remains for legacy reference only.**

 ---